I use this quite often myself, in fact I recommend making a browser search shortcut to make this easy to do.

 Unless, of course, you are among the 99% of internet uses you just think anything google hands out is fair to grab.
 But if so, you would not be down here at the bottom of this post.

 creative commons licensed deviant art image by Alora-Of-Hearts.
 This image site clearly states the re-use license directly on the site.

-The post "Do Not Trust Google That Search Results Are Licensed For Reuse" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/05/do-not-trust-google/) on May 25, 2015.
+The post "Do Not Trust Google That Search Results Are Licensed For Reuse" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2015/05/do-not-trust-google/) on May 25, 2015.